SlingShot (Six Flags): Cedar Point

 Sign above SlingShot sales booth with one of the ride's towers visible in the background.

-SlingShot is 360 ft tall and is located on the Gemini Midway, next to the Gemini.
+SlingShot is 360 ft and is located on the Gemini Midway, next to the Gemini.
 Riders in a two-person capsule are attached to cables and a patented spring propulsion device incorporating up to 720 specially designed springs.
 The capsule is launched 360 ft into the air at 62 mph and bounced up and down until it comes to rest at the launch point.
 The ride is the second highest at Cedar Point, about 70 ft shorter than Top Thrill 2 and 50 ft higher than Millennium Force.

 Carowinds

 SlingShot located in the Carousel Park area.
 The capsule is launched 300 ft into the air at speeds of 60 mph.

 Canada's Wonderland

 SlingShot is located in the Action Zone area.
 The capsule is launched 295 ft at speeds up to 100 km/h.